New York City Water Quality at a Glance

 Flush Your Pipes

-Run your tap for 30 seconds to 2 minutes before using water for drinking or cooking when your water has been sitting for several hours.
-This helps clear water that may have absorbed lead or other contaminants from plumbing and ensures you’re getting fresh water from the city’s mains.
+Run your tap for 30 seconds to 2 minutes before using water for drinking or cooking if your water has been sitting for several hours.
+This clears water that may have absorbed lead or other contaminants from plumbing and ensures you’re drawing fresh water from the city’s mains.
+This is especially important first thing in the morning or after returning from time away.

 Stay Informed

 Read NYC’s annual Drinking Water Supply and Quality Report, available on the DEP website.
-In 2024, DEP performed over 396,850 analyses on more than 33,750 samples from the distribution system, ensuring comprehensive monitoring of water quality.
+In 2024, DEP performed over 396,850 analyses on more than 33,750 samples from the distribution system.
+For ongoing water news and alerts across the US, visit our Water Alert News section and check the live boil water tracker for active notices.

 Use Cold Water for Consumption

 Always use cold water for drinking, cooking, and preparing baby formula.
-Hot water is more likely to contain higher levels of lead and other metals from your plumbing system.
-Boiling water does not remove lead from water.
+Hot water is more likely to contain higher levels of lead and other metals leached from your plumbing.
+Boiling water does not remove lead — it actually concentrates it.
+If you’re concerned about contaminants beyond lead, a filter certified to NSF/ANSI Standard 53 will remove lead from tap water effectively.

 Conserve Water

 Help protect NYC’s water system by conserving water.
-The city experienced unprecedented drought conditions in 2024, leading to drought warnings.
-Fix leaks promptly, use water-efficient appliances, and follow the city’s conservation guidance during drought conditions.
+The city experienced historic drought conditions in late 2024, forcing a pause in the Delaware Aqueduct repair project and drawing down reservoir levels.
+Fix leaks promptly, use water-efficient appliances, and follow DEP conservation guidance during drought conditions.
+Every gallon saved also reduces strain on aging infrastructure.

 Quality News About Your Water